ViruKonade/DiscoveryAutomation/README.md

 #Procedure to run
 1) Open Eclispe
 2) Import project as maven
-3) Go to TestRunner and Run as JUnit test -
+3) Go to src/test/java/testsuite -> #TestRunner and Run as JUnit test
+4) Extent Report is created under target -> #report.html